 Mr. Shu has performed in every major venue in the Minneapolis / St. Paul metropolitan area including the Orpheum Theatre, State Theatre, Orchestra Hall, the Walker Center for the Arts, the Artist Quarter, the Dakota Bar and Grill, the Target Center, the Metrodome, the Target Field, and the US Bank Stadium, with concert production experience at the Target Center.

 Mr. Shu continues his commitment to world music in the Twin Cities, with residencies with Heart of the City Worship (HOTC), Global Worship Movement (GWM), the Robert Everest Expedition, and Brazilfest, the family-friendly annual celebration of the Brazilian Carnival.
-Mr. Shu continues to serve his Alma Mater as the Director of Jazz Ensembles at North Central University, and Artistic Director and Co-Founder of Global Worship Movement, Inc. Mr. Shu currently serves as Musical Director at Sanctuary Covenant Church in North Minneapolis.
+Mr. Shu continues to serve his Alma Mater as the Director of Jazz Ensembles at North Central University, and Artistic Director and Co-Founder of Global Worship Movement, Inc. Mr. Shu currently serves as the Department Chair of the BA in Worship and Music at SUM Bible College and Seminary (SUM.edu.)
 Mr. Shu resides with his family in Minneapolis.